minqiaowang/pts-hybrid-adg/introduction/introduction.md

 # Introduction

+## About this Workshop

+In this workshop, You will learn how to setup Oracle Database Active Data Guard from on-premise to Oracle Cloud.
+You will using a compute instance in OCI to simulate the on-premise database, which is deployed in one region (For example: Seoul).
+The standby cloud database service is deployed in another region (For example: Tokyo).
+The primary and the standby database communicate through public internet.

+Estimated Workshop Time: 4 hours

+### About ADG

 Oracle’s Maximum Availability Architecture (Oracle MAA) is the best practices blueprint for data protection and availability for Oracle databases deployed on private, public or hybrid clouds.
 Data Guard and Active Data Guard provide disaster recovery (DR) for databases with recovery time objectives (RTO) that cannot be met by restoring from backup.
 Customers use these solutions to deploy one or more synchronized replicas (standby databases) of a production database (the primary database) in physically separate locations to provide high availability, comprehensive data protection, and disaster recovery for mission-critical data.

 An effective disaster recovery plan can be costly due to the need to establish, equip and manage a remote data center.
 The Oracle Cloud offers a great alternative for hosting standby databases for customers who do not have a DR site or who prefer not to deal with the cost or complexity of managing a remote data center.
 Existing production databases remain on-premises and standby databases used for DR are deployed on the Oracle Cloud.
 This mode of deployment is commonly referred to as a hybrid cloud implementation.